rguatteri/python_for_healthcare/01_outpatient_visit_analysis/README.md

 This directory documents an outpatient visit analysis I conducted while completing the LinkedIn Learning course [Python Data Analysis for Healthcare](https://www.linkedin.com/learning/python-data-analysis-for-healthcare/python-data-analysis-in-healthcare), taught by Wuraola Oyewusi.
 The goal of this analysis is to gain insights into patient flow and identify potential sources of delay across the visit pathway.

-> ⚠️ Course demonstrations used Google Colab, however, I completed this analysis in **Jupyter Notebook** and a local **`conda`** environment, using **Visual Studio Code** for script development.
-The reason is, I regard this setup as a valuable tool to have in my skillset (especially when it comes to genomic and bioinformatic workflows) and wanted to acquire expertise in using it.
+> ⚠️ **Development Environment** Although course demonstrations used Google Colab, I completed this analysis locally in **Jupyter Notebook**, using a project-specific **`conda`** environment and **Visual Studio Code** for script development.
+I used this environment to acquire hands-on expertise with tools relevant to future genomics and bioinformatics workflows.
+Further details about how I set up this development environment are provided below.

 ## Contents